-Sending and receiving: Hello World in transparent mode
+Sending and receiving: Hello World

 Connect your pair of modules, EV-boards or USB-sticks with the PC as explained in chapter 4.1.
 Please make sure you have a minimum distance of 3 meters between the two modules or devices to avoid over modulation.
-When short distances are needed, you could reduce the PHY_PAPower to a minimum.
+The module's firmware is very sensitive to over modulation due to the active channel detection algorithm that is used due to the need for frequency hopping.
+When short distances are needed, you could reduce the transmission power to a minimum.

 When the connection to the PC is done, please use a terminal tool of your choice.
-For convenience we assume you selected the tool hterm.
+For convenience we assume you selected the tool "hterm".
 Select the two corresponding COM ports and open them with a configuration of 9600 Baud, 8 Data bits, 1 Stop bit and Parity set to None.